ivanp1994/telompy/README.md

 [INFO] Went from 2520 to 2233 molecules (11.39 percent reduction)
 ```

-The next stats that are thrown at the stdout are:
+The next stats that are thrown at the standard-output are:
 1. Correlation between molecule lengths and telomere lengths
 2. Z-testing between molecule lengths of telomeric molecules and expected molecule length